 Train travel is an integral part of Italian transportation, even if it is one beset by notorious delays and strikes.
-If you’re looking to reach your destination in comfort and speed, the Frecciarossa’s sleek cars run up to 300 km/h (190 mph) down the length and breadth of the country.
+If you’re looking to reach your destination in comfort and speed, the Frecciarossa’s sleek cars run up to 190 mph down the length and breadth of the country, connecting many of Italy’s major cities.
 With five different types of carriages available, each with three fare options ranging from super economy (the cheapest) to base (the most expensive), even the most penny-pinching of travelers can find a seat.
-And since all carriages have wifi and outlets, you won’t be missing out too much if you decide not to splurge for the roomier cars.
-But beware the meal service, it tends to be a bit lackluster, so you’re better off bringing your own picnic.
+And since all carriages have Wi-Fi and outlets, you won’t be missing out too much if you decide not to splurge for the roomier cars.
+Just beware the meal service: It tends to be a bit lackluster, so you’re better off bringing your own picnic.

 Hit some of Italy’s best cities by traveling the length of the boot.
 Start with Venice and its labyrinthine backstreets that lead you away from the crowds to tucked-away restaurants to get a chilled glass of prosecco or an offering of cicchetti (Italian small plates).
 Take the Frecciarossa south, stopping along the way in Florence and Rome to explore their beautiful architecture.
-Finish your trip in the shadow of Mt.
-Vesuvius, where the nutrient rich soil has cultivated centuries of pizza sauce perfection in Naples.
-Head straight to L’Antica Pizzeria da Michele, a family-run establishment dating back to the 1870s, and be sure to take a day to visit the ruins of Pompeii, whose fossilized citizens are a stark reminder of the power of volcanoes.
+Finish your trip in the shadow of Mount Vesuvius, where the nutrient-rich soil has cultivated centuries of pizza sauce perfection in Naples.
+Head straight to L’Antica Pizzeria da Michele, a family-run establishment dating back to the 1870s, and be sure to take a day to visit the ruins of Pompeii, a stark reminder of the power of volcanoes.

 4. South Korea — Korea Train Express